webbercyt/file_service/README.md

    c++17

-   boost 1.86.0 (minimum dependencies of boost are under ./third_party, idealy no more dependency setup required.)
+   boost-v1.86.0 (minimum dependencies of boost are under ./third_party, ideally no more dependency setup required.)

 3. Build

-   cmake build file_server and file_client seperately
+   use cmake to build ./file_server and ./file_client

 ## Server usage example